up-csi/up-csi.github.io/README.md

 # Run all linters: HTMLHint, Stylelint, and ESLint.
 pnpm lint

+# Run the Svelte checker.
+pnpm check
 ```

 # Frequently Asked Questions

 ## How does one write new content?

-Simply edit the HTML.
+Simply edit the HTML and Svelte components.
 Add Tailwind styles as deemed necessary.
 Pull requests are _highly_ encouraged.

 ## Why not use a content management system like WordPress?

 Statically generating the website allows the build system to _aggressively_ prune unused code, optimize resources, and minify assets.
-Given that the end result is a single immutable `dist/` folder that contains everything (e.g., HTML, CSS, JS, images, fonts, etc.), the website is thus _incredibly trivial_ to deploy and cache.
+Given that the end result is a single immutable `build/` folder that contains everything (e.g., HTML, CSS, JS, images, fonts, etc.), the website is thus _incredibly trivial_ to deploy and cache.
 Such a setup is practically the pinnacle of web performance.
 Many services will even host the static content for free!
 No need for a fancy server-side-rendered [Django] application nor a bloated [WordPress] instance powered by an [Apache] server running [PHP] code with [MySQL] as the backing content store.

 [Django]: https://www.djangoproject.com/
 [Wordpress]: https://wordpress.org/